Creamy Spinach Artichoke Pasta

 - Meanwhile, set a large skillet over medium heat.
 Add the butter, onions, and garlic.
 Saute for 2-3 minutes, then add the milk and bring to a boil.
 Once the milk is scalded add the cream cheese and break it up with a wooden spoon.
 Whisk the cream cheese until smooth, then add the artichoke bruschetta, spinach, and crushed red pepper.
 Stir well.

 - Now mix in the pasta.
-Add 1/2 - 1 cup salty pasta water and stir well.
+Add 1/2 to 1 cup salty pasta water and stir well.
 Simmer another 2-3 minutes while the sauce thickens, then salt and pepper to taste.
 Garnish with parmesan cheese.

 Disclosure: This post is sponsored by DeLallo Foods.
 All opinions are my own.